vignettes/example.Rmd

 ## 6 <NA> <NA> <NA> <NA> <NA>

-Before we search for cell-cell interactions, we can optionally downsample the data with Sketching
+Before we search for cell-cell interactions, we can optionally downsample the data with Sketching function to reduce the number of cells which may speed up the computation time.

 # Downsampling the number of cells to 1000.